Everglades City, Florida

 Gateway to the Ten Thousand Islands & Everglades

-We have resident experts of Everglades City who can provide the best tips to make your Florida vacation a memorable one.
-Our staff can offer tips on where to stay, where to eat, how to explore the Florida Everglades including the best airboats, while being able to customize an Everglades City vacation for you.
+We have resident experts on Everglades City who can provide the best tips to make your Florida vacation a memorable one.
+Our staff can offer tips on where to stay, where to eat and how to explore the Florida Everglades including the best places for airboat rides.
+Let us help you customize an Everglades City vacation.

 What sets Everglades City apart from other Florida vacation spots?

-Everglades City in the Florida Everglades, known as the Gateway to the Ten Thousand Islands, is a charming mix of old and new Florida and a reminder of an earlier age.
-This fishing village and mecca for sports fishermen is located near Marco Island and Naples, its neighbors to the west and north.
-Adventurers make their way to Everglades City and sister community Chokoloskee Island to go fishing, boating, and kayaking in the watery maze of the Ten Thousand Islands and in the Gulf of Mexico.
+Everglades City, located in the Florida Everglades, is known as the Gateway to the Ten Thousand Islands.
+It is a charming mix of old and new Florida and a reminder of an earlier age.
+This fishing village is a mecca for sports fishermen and located near Marco Island and Naples, its neighbors to the west and north.
+Adventurers make their way to Everglades City and its sister community Chokoloskee Island to go fishing, boating, and kayaking in the watery maze of the Ten Thousand Islands and the Gulf of Mexico.